mshort49-lang/osticket-prereqs/README.md

 </p>
 <p>
-Go to the osTicket in File Explorer.
+Went to the osTicket-Installation-Files in File Explorer.
 Double-click IIS Rewrite to install.
 </p>
 <br />